Jeff’s Writing

 Not everything new is good, and there are commercial and government forces at play whenever “the next best thing” morphs into something that generates capital: monetary, cultural, or political.
 We live in a time when “something new” seems to appear out of nowhere almost every day.
 So I am both excited and cautious about this process.

 Before retiring in 2018, I was a technologist at the Smithsonian American Art Museum.
-As we transitioned from a traditional bricks-and-mortar institution to one also interested in engaging our visitors on the internet, I penned several articles on how that transition affected our relationships with our audiences and co-workers.
+As we transitioned from a traditional bricks-and-mortar institution to one focused on engaging our visitors online, I wrote several articles about how that shift affected our relationships with our audiences and co-workers.
 In 2005, as part of our move online, I started the Smithsonian’s first blog, Eye Level.

 Now retired, I still like to immerse myself in as many data points as I can.
 I’m an avid “Letters to the Editor” writer.
 When I feel compelled to counter a politician’s rhetoric, point out hyperbole, or advocate for a local or national issue, I write to The Washington Post.
 And every so often, publications write about me or my work.